How to Unblock a Shower Drain Without Chemicals

 - A rag or cloth

-Get rid of the shower drain cover If you can, and then use an e-brush or small toothbrush to remove the hairs or any other obstruction around the drain’s edges.
-Make sure you wear rubber gloves in the event of need.
+Get rid of the shower drain cover as much as you can and use an e-brush or small toothbrush to scrub dirt or hair around the edges of the drain.
+Make sure to wear rubber gloves if necessary.

 Step 3.
 Pour in Baking Soda as well as Vinegar